LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 This repository is intended to be a "Playground Project".
 You can quickly look up and play around with the different Coroutine Android implementations.
 In the `playground` package you can play around with Coroutines examples that run directly on the JVM.

+## Project Setup

 Every use case is using its own `Activity` and `JetPack ViewModel`.
 The `ViewModel`s contains all the interesting Coroutine related code.
 `Activities` listen to `LiveData` events of the `ViewModel` and render received `UiState`s.

-Unit Tests exist for most use cases.

 This project is using retrofit/okhttp together with a `MockNetworkInterceptor`.
 This lets you define how the API should behave.
 Everything can be configured: http status codes, response data and delays.
 Every use case defines its own Mock API.

+Unit Tests exist for most use cases.

 ## Use Cases
 1. [Perform single network request](#1-perform-a-single-network-request)